How watchdog protection works

 A watchdog is basically a counter that starts counting from zero and reaches a certain value.
 If the counter reaches a certain value, the watchdog hardware will generate a watchdog reset.
 To avoid system reset, the software needs to start the watchdog, which means the counter needs to be reset to zero.
 In case the software gets stuck in an endless loop, the system will not be able to kick the watchdog, so the counter reaches a certain value and resets the system.

-The watchdog is initially loaded with certain values.
+The watchdog protection is initially loaded with certain values.
 This value is calculated based on the watchdog’s timeout (further instructions on how to calculate the counter value based on the timeout value are provided).
 Before timing out, the system should reset the counter.

 For example, if your system executes 3 tasks regularly and it takes 500 milliseconds to execute 3 tasks.
 Then consider the timeout as 600 ms (considering the worst case scenario), calculate the counter value for 600 ms and load it into the watchdog.

-watchdog computing
+Watchdog computing

 Consider the system in Watchdog is operating with a 4 kHz clock.
 The system completes the work in 450 milliseconds, and in the worst case, it takes 500 milliseconds to complete the work.
 Let’s use 500 milliseconds as the timeout.